rackspace/php-opencloud/docs/userguide/dbaas.md

 	$dbservice = $cloud->DbService(NULL, 'LON');

-## Instances and Databases
+## Instances and databases

-An *Instance* is a virtual server running MySQL; it can support multiple databases.
+An `Instance` is a virtual server running MySQL; it can support multiple databases.
 As such, it has much in common with the [Server](servers.md) object.
-However, there are some differences as well:
+However, there are some differences between the `Server` and the `Instance` objects:

-1. Like a Server, a database Instance requires a [Flavor](flavors.md) at creation.
+1. Like a Server, a database Instance requires a [Flavor object](flavors.md) at creation.
 This specifies the amount of RAM allocated to the Instance.
-1. Unlike a Server, the Flavor does not control the disk space; this is set via the volume size attribute.
+1. Unlike a Server, the Instance's Flavor object does not control the disk space; this is set via the volume size attribute.
-1. Unlike a Server, you do not specify an [Image](images.md).
+1. Unlike a Server, you do not specify an [Image object](images.md).
 The image is provided by the database service.
-1. Listing flavors for the DbService service is the same as for the Compute service.
+1. Listing the available Flavor objects for the DbService service is the same as for the Compute service.

 Listing flavors: